Two Kooks » ALL RECIPES » Chicken and Turkey » Smothered Chicken In A Skillet

 chicken and vegetables in sauce in skillet 1

-This recipe is well worth the few extra steps and time in my opinion and it can be made ahead and warmed up the next day.
+This is a great recipe that is well worth the few extra steps and time in my opinion, and it can be made ahead and warmed up the next day.
 In fact, it’s just as good or better the next day.

 • Chicken options

-• You can substitute a whole cut-up chicken with any type of bone-in chicken pieces you prefer e.g. all thighs, all breasts, etc.
+• You can substitute a whole cut-up chicken with any type of bone-in pieces you prefer e.g. chicken thighs, chicken breasts, etc. You can even make this same recipe using pork chops.

 • Vegetable variations